Farhan Akhtar: Acting and singing

 Following Don 2, his next acting venture was the biopic Bhaag Milkha Bhaag (2013), based on the Indian athlete Milkha Singh, popularly known as 'the Flying Sikh'.
 His performance received critical acclaim and earned him the Filmfare Award for Best Actor.
 He also had to prepare his looks to depict a 17-year-old army recruit and endure an on-the-spot preparation at an army cantonment.

 In 2014, Akhtar starred alongside Vidya Balan in the romantic comedy Shaadi Ke Side Effects directed by Saket Chaudhary and produced by Pritish Nandy.
 It was a sequel to Pyaar Ke Side Effects (2006).
-The film and his performance received mixed reviews, and it proved to be a below-average grosser at the box office.

 In 2015, Akhtar starred in his sister Zoya Akhtar's Dil Dhadakne Do, an ensemble family comedy-drama starring Anil Kapoor, Shefali Shah, Priyanka Chopra, Ranveer Singh and Anushka Sharma.
-The film and his performance received critical acclaim, and it proved to be a commercial success at the box office.

 In 2016, Akhtar played the lead role of an Anti-Terrorism Squad officer in Bejoy Nambiar's Wazir.
 It was his first action role as an actor, and for which he went through intense physical training and put on eight kilograms of weight.
 Raja Sen in his review called him "pretty good [..] in the initial portions, but his performance starts to unravel once the film hits hysterical gear and he is required to do more than frown."
 Akhtar also sang the duet "Atrangi Yaari" with Amitabh Bachchan for the flm.
 The film emerged as a box-office success.
 Akhtar's final release of the year was the rock musical drama Rock On 2, a sequel to Rock On!!
 (2008).
 He reprised his role of Aditya Shroff, the lead singer of his band.
 The film was Akhtar's attempt to bring Northeast India into popular culture.

 In 2017, Akhtar essayed the role of a Dawood Ibrahim-alike mafia don Maqsood in Daddy, co-starring Arjun Rampal.
 His next release was the prison drama Lucknow Central, co-starring Diana Penty, Gippy Grewal and Deepak Dobriyal.
 The film was about a prison escape drama planned by a group of prisoners who also form a music band and was inspired by a real incident.
 Lucknow Central was released on 15 September 2017 and met with mixed reviews and low financial returns.

 Akhtar's next release, the biographical drama The Sky Is Pink (2019), co-starring Priyanka Chopra, Zaira Wasim and Rohit Saraf, premiered at the Toronto International Film Festival and received a 15-minute standing ovation from the audience at the Roy Thomson Hall.
 The film received widespread critical acclaim, but failed to do well commercially.